GLOBAL MARKETS-Stocks struggle for footing after bond slip

 That theme of central bank policy effectiveness was live.

-Switzerland's central bank kept its key interest rates deep in negative territory and repeated that it was willing to intervene in FX markets to keep down what it still sees as a "significantly overvalued" Swiss franc.
+The Switzerland's central bank kept its key interest rates in deep negative territory in Zurich and repeated its view that the Swiss franc was "significantly overvalued" and that it was willing to intervene in the FX markets.

 The franc barely budged.

-Sterling didn't move much either as the Bank of England stood pat in London, having cut rates and ramped up its stimulus programme last month in a bid to limit any Brexit damage to the UK economy.
+The Bank of England was also meeting, with it widely expected to stand pat after cutting rates and ramping up its stimulus programme last month in a bid to limit any Brexit damage to the UK economy.

-It repeated that it was likely to cut rates again towards the end of the year but also acknowledged that "a number of indicators of near-term economic activity have been somewhat stronger than expected," and that growth probably wouldn't slow down as much as originally thought over the rest of the year.
+Economists and traders will be watching carefully though to see whether it reconfirms that it plans to cut rates again towards the end of the year.

-"The BoE is important in a broader sense for the market," said State Street's Metcalfe, saying it sent "the message that at least one of the major central banks is still being as easy as can be."
+"The BoE is important in a broader sense for the market," said State Street's Metcalfe.
+"That would send the message that at least one of the major central bank is still being as easy as can be."

-The yen inched higher as investors sought safe havens in the face of a shaky atmosphere on stock markets, though the dollar was firmer for the most part against the major and emerging market currency pairs.

-The day's deluge of U.S. data includes August retail sales due at 8:30 a.m.
-ET (1230 GMT) which are expected to show weaker car sales.
-Also due are reports on producer prices, industrial output and weekly jobless claims.

-A soggy Asian session had seen the Nikkei in Tokyo slide 1 percent following Wednesday's uninspiring performance from Wall Street where the Dow lost 0.2 percent and the S&P 500 shed 0.1 percent.
+A soggy Asian session had seen the Nikkei in Tokyo slide 1 percent following an uninspiring performance from Wall Street where the Dow lost 0.2 percent and the S&P 500 shed 0.1 percent.

-Both the U.S. Federal Reserve and the Bank of Japan hold policy meetings that conclude next Wednesday.
+Both the U.S. Federal Reserve and the Bank of Japan hold policy meetings next Wednesday.
 The BOJ is in particularly focus with it due to comprehensively review its policies.

-Sources say board members could debate cutting the bank's rates further as well as making changes to its already massive asset-buying programme.
+Sources say board members could debate cutting the bank's rates further and changes to its already massive asset-buying programme.

-Metals markets were drifting for the most part with China's exchanges now closed for the rest of the week for a public holiday, while gold, which investors often see as a safe-haven asset, slipped fractionally amid the cautious market mood.
+Metals markets were drifting for the most part with China's exchanges now closed for the rest of the week for a public holiday, while gold, which investors often see as a safe-haven asset, edged higher amid the cautious market mood.

-Emerging markets continued to be buffeted by that caution too with key currencies falling and a fifth day of falls for MSCI's closely followed 27-country EM index.
+Emerging markets continued to be buffeted by that caution meanwhile, with key currencies falling against the dollar and MSCI's closely followed 27-country EM index down for a fifth day.

-There was some good news for Ukraine though as IMF agreed after a delay of almost a year to hand over the latest instalment of its $17.5 billion four-year bailout although it wasn't quite as much as had been expected.
+There was good news for Ukraine though as IMF agreed after a delay of almost a year to hand over the latest instalment of its $17.5 billion four-year bailout.
+(Reporting by Marc Jones; Editing by Raissa Kasolowsky)

-India's rupee went on a wild ride after a television channel reported the country's commerce ministry was calling for a devaluation to promote exports, though that was later denied by the finance ministry.
-The currency initially fell about 0.8 percent before making up ground to be about 0.3 percent down on the day.

-"The tailwind for asset prices is not as strong as it was," said Peter Kinsella, head of emerging markets research at Commerzbank.